kjerandp/CoPilot/README.md

 Install the database provider you want to use:

 ```
-Install-Package CoPilot.ORM.Providers.SqlServer -Pre
+Install-Package CoPilot.ORM.SqlServer -Pre
 ```
 or

 ```
-Install-Package CoPilot.ORM.Providers.MySql -Pre
+Install-Package CoPilot.ORM.MySql -Pre
 ```
 ## How to use
 CoPilot aims to be as simple and intuitive as possible to use and most features are available from a single interface called `IDb`.
+Please look for examples in the test projects, especially the BandSampleTests.cs